kaiwenzha/Rank-N-Contrast/README.md

     ```
   to train the regressor.

+### Model Checkpoints
+The checkpoints of the encoder and the regressor trained on AgeDB dataset are available [here](https://drive.google.com/file/d/11_W-wArbk5lgTCKyJY0fsPoALbx_Qkno/view?usp=sharing).

 ### Citation
 If you use this code for your research, please cite our paper:
 ```bibtex